cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/provisioners/ResourceProvisionerAbstract.rst

 .. java:type:: public abstract class ResourceProvisionerAbstract implements ResourceProvisioner

-   An abstract class that implements the basic features of a provisioning policy used by a host to allocate a given resource to virtual machines inside it.
+   An abstract class that implements the basic features of a provisioning policy used by a \ :java:ref:`Host`\  to provide a given resource to its virtual machines.

    :author: Rodrigo N. Calheiros, Anton Beloglazov, Manoel Campos da Silva Filho